TbhCreature/TbhCreature/README.md

 - Hi, I’m @TbhCreature, you can call me TBH.
-- I’m currently working on Education Exterminator.
+- I’m currently working on Education Exterminator (Remember, it's only made to poke fun at skids.)